FURCAS-dev/FURCAS/DSLEngineering/com.sap.furcas.parser.tcs/README.txt

        the test is green.

    	   Copy the TCSParser.java and  TCSLexer.java from "generationTemp/generated"
    	   to "src/com.sap.furcas.parser.tcs.stable".
+Additionally copy TCS.tcs from
+   	   "generationTemp" to "mappings2".
-The bootstrapped parser will now be used per-default.
+   	   The bootstrapped parser will nowbe used per-default.

    	   Enjoy!
 You're done now.